Beard-Group/subnetwork_generator/README.md

       make

 Run the program by running the automatic test script, "profile.sh".
-Be sure to include a numerical argument, indicating the number of data sets to be plotted.
+This script is set up to run the program, and plots the predicted time course profiles along with the actual data.
+You can tell the program how many time profiles to plot by giving a numerical argument to profile.sh on the command line.
+The default is 3.
 For example:

       ./profile.sh 3